sqrw/sqrw.github.io/README.md

 # Contributing

 We'd love to get contributions from you!
-For a quick guide to getting your system setup for developing TrumpTracker take a look at the setup above.
+For a quick guide to getting your system setup for developing StarCitizen Tracker take a look at the setup above.
 Once you are up and running, check out the [contributing guide](.github/PULL_REQUEST_TEMPLATE.md) to see how to get your changes and pull requests merged in.

 # To Do List
 1. ~~Cleaner way to add and handle policies (not hardcode it...)~~